jotd666/karatechamp500/README.md

 - some blows don't connect (both players same direction): check debug pic
 - when hit, player falls too fast
 - final timer countdown: should wait a bit after countdown
-- animation for win sequence to fix: manual anim +16/-16 with erase
 - 2 player mode - 1ST - => 1ST   1ST non-cpu player with
   number of rounds won+1
 - win a round: timer not reset